Posthumous fame of Vincent van Gogh: Early private and public collectors

 Van Gogh's friends, his colleagues and promoters were at the same time his first collectors.
 Anna Boch, Paul Gauguin, Émile Bernard, Toulouse-Lautrec, Émile Schuffenecker, Edgar Degas as well as Albert Aurier, Octave Mirbeau, Julien Leclercq and Van Eeden - each of them held works by Van Gogh.

 During the 1890 "Les XX" expo in Brussels van Gogh sold one of his paintings, The Red Vineyard.
 It was purchased by Anna Boch, impressionist painter, heiress of a Ceramics fortune and sister of his friend Eugène Boch.
 Although The Red Vineyard is often said to be the only work of art van Gogh sold during his lifetime, he actually managed to sell at least a couple of other paintings, as well as some drawings.
 He also exchanged works with other artists and sometimes used them as a payment for food or painting and drawing material.

 In 1903, the first works of Vincent van Gogh entered museum collections in Vienna and Rotterdam, as well as Folkwang Museum, then privately run by Karl-Ernst Osthaus in Hagen (later transferred to Essen).

 Little attention was paid at this time to the considerable number of Van Gogh masterpieces already held by the Museum of Modern Art New York (established in 1929), along with the Tate Gallery in London and other British and American galleries.

 Art historians

 In 1928, Jacob Baart de la Faille published the first catalogue raisonné of Van Gogh's works, comprising paintings as well as drawings and prints (and illustrating almost all of them) – a landmark in art history.

 There has been a reaction against the depiction of Van Gogh as a saint.
 John Rewald was one of the first to attempt an anti-hagiography; books pointing to Van Gogh's neuroticism have continued since.
-Counter-claims, particularly based on Van Gogh's three volumes of letters, support Roger Fry's praise.
+Counterclaims, particularly based on Van Gogh's three volumes of letters, support Roger Fry's praise.